AchrafKassioui/SKRenderer-Demo/README.md

 // Create a callback when GPU finishes a frame

 commandBuffer.addCompletedHandler {
-    /// Convert texture to CGImage
-    textureToImage(renderTexture)
+    /// Custom function that converts a texture into an image textureToImage(renderTexture)
 }